-The following pages (4-19 thru 4-142) contain schematics pertaining to the electrical system in your boat.
-These schematics were generated by electrical engineers in the Boston Whaler[®] Engineering Department and are for reference and to be used by service technicians.
+The following pages contain electrical schematics pertaining to the electrical system in your boat.
+These schematics were generated by technicians in the Boston Whaler[®] Engineering Department and are for reference and to be used by service technicians.

 Boston Whaler[®] does not recommend that you attempt to work on the electrical system yourself.
 Instead, we suggest that you take your boat to an authorized Boston Whaler[®] dealer for electrical service.